corn-config/corn/README.md

 Sometimes it may be useful to store some values at the top of the config file, and use or re-use them later on, or even use them to compose more complex values.
-Corn supports config inputs, akin to variables but they don't change.
+Corn supports config inputs, akin to variables but constant.

 All input names start with a dollar sign `$` followed by an alphabetic ASCII character or an underscore `_`.
 This can then be followed by any amount of alphanumeric ASCII characters or underscores.